 Lockdrops are for those who are genuinely interested in the project, as they have to make a commitment not to use their tokens right away.

 Platform creators reserve a large portion of native tokens to grow the ecosystem.
 Token rewards are included in that portion as well.
-For their long-term commitment to the project, users can get staking and liquidity provision rewards and some platform prizes as well, especially if it’s a crypto game.
+For their long-term commitment to the project, users can get staking and liquidity provision rewards and some platform prizes as well, especially if it’s a play-to-earn crypto game.

 Another category of people who can receive tokens is project advisors.
 Platform creators often reward them with tokens for the time, effort, and experience they contribute to a project.